 Money market investments that have a maturity at the time of purchase of one year or less and are held by governments other than external investment pools should be measured at amortized cost.
-Accordingly, the District's investments have been reported at amortized cost above.
+Accordingly, those investments have been reported at amortized cost above.